AhmetA97/FIFA_World_Cup_2026_Prediction/report.md

  - Second we perform k-fold cross validation to select the best parameters for each model based on some criteria.
  - Third we use the best model to do prediction on 10-fold cross validation (9 folds for training and 1 fold for testing) to achieve the mean of test error.
 This error is more reliable.

-__Experiment 1.__ Build classifiers for "Win / Lose / Draw" from 2005.
-Because feature "Bet Odds" are only available after 2005 so we only conduct experiments for this period of time.

-__Experiment 2.__ Build classifiers for "Goal Difference" for "World Cup" and "UEFA EURO" after 2010.
-The reason is because features of "Squad Strength" are not always available before 2010, some national teams does not have database of squad strength in FIFA Video Games.
-We know that tackling prediction with regression would be hard so we turn "Goal Difference" into classification by defining labels as follows:

  __Team A vs Team B__
  - "win_1": A wins with 1 goal differences